 It’s no secret that getting kids to eat their vegetables can be a little challenging.
 (Ok, a LOT challenging.)
-But with Jack, I’ve found that offering him a few options in a fun and interesting way often gets him to eat some of the good stuff.
+But, I’ve found that offering a few options in a fun and interesting way often gets them to eat some of the good stuff.
 That’s why I love this Family Favorite Chicken Noodle Casserole.

-This allows everyone in the family to get their favorite veggies without having to pick the things they don’t like out of the casserole.
-And this is a great way to get your kids involved in the cooking process, even if it’s just to stir their favorite veggies into their casserole.
+This allows everyone in the family to eat their favorite veggies without having to pick out the ones they don’t love.
+And, this is a great way to get your kids involved!
 Plus, it makes them much more likely to eat those veggies.

 Recipe Card